West Kelowna: History

 In the fall of 2007, Rosalind Neis was elected as the first mayor of the newly incorporated area for a special one year term after running a campaign based on reversing the referendum result in order to pursue amalgamation with Kelowna.
 Despite winning the election, Neis did not ultimately pursue amalgamation.
 Neis did not run for mayor in the 2008 municipal election, which saw Doug Findlater elected mayor; Findlater would go on to serve three terms in the role.
 As part of the 2008 election, Westside residents also voted on changing the municipality's name.
 Options included Okanagan Hills, Westbank, Westlake, and West Kelowna.
 West Kelowna won over Westbank by a margin of 3,841 to 3,675.
 The West Kelowna name was confirmed by the municipal council on December 9, 2008 and became official January 30, 2009, after the Government of British Columbia approved the change to the Letters Patent.

 In 2015, West Kelowna officially became classified as a city.

 In 2018, Gord Milsom became the third person to serve as municipality's mayor; Milsom was re-elected in 2022.

 In August 2023, high winds caused a wildfire in McDougall Creek to rapidly expand and threaten the city.
 Many properties burned down, including a historic resort on Okanagan Lake, leading to extensive evacuations.
 Ultimately, over fifty homes were destroyed by the fire and several thousand people were ordered to evacuate until the fire was classified as held in late September.

+On September 21, 2026, following the publication of the official list of candidates for the 2026 municipal election, as only one nomination was received for the office of Mayor, Stephen Johnston was declared elected by acclamation by the Chief Election Officer, to be effective as of November 3, 2026, when the rest of council take office.